Club Classics Vol. One

-Club Classics Vol. One (USA title: Keep On Movin') is the debut album by the British group Soul II Soul.
+Club Classics Vol. One (US title: Keep On Movin') is the debut album by the British group Soul II Soul.
 Released in 1989, the album featured the group's hit singles "Keep on Movin'" and "Back to Life (However Do You Want Me)", the latter of which was a UK number-one hit and the fifth best-selling single in the UK that year.
 The album also reached number one and was certified triple platinum by the British Phonographic Industry for sales in excess of 900,000 copies.

-In the United States, the album reached the Top 20.
-The single "Back to Life" was also a Top 10 hit in the US and was certified Platinum.
+In the United States, the album reached the Top 20 and was certified double platinum by the Recording Industry Association of America for sales in excess of two million copies.
+The single "Back to Life" was also a Top 10 hit in the US and was certified platinum.
 It found stronger success with R&B music listeners in the US, as the album went to No. 1 on the Top R&B Albums chart, and the title track and "Back to Life" were number-one R&B hit singles.

-Reception

-Club Classics Vol. One reached number one in the United Kingdom and was certified triple platinum by the British Phonographic Industry for sales in excess of 900,000 copies.
-In the United States, the album reached the Top 20 in the main chart, and number one on the Top R&B Albums chart.
-It went on to be certified double platinum by the Recording Industry Association of America for sales in excess of two million copies.
+Critical reception

+The Sunday Times noted that "there are traces of dubbed reggae, jazz flute, orchestral strings and Zulu harmonies here, as well as the more obvious delights of Caron Wheeler's gospel-soul vocals and the metronomic itch of the percussion loops."

+Record Mirror's Tim Jeffery called the album "a beautifully pure statement of underground soul" and stated that by "embracing elements of hip hop, reggae, soul and African, Soul II Soul have created a distinctively British sound that reflects the experience and cosmopolitan urban culture of anew generation of black youth."